kobbled/Obsidian-Cheatsheet/Obsidian Cheatsheet.md

 > Any _SPACES_ in the file address **MUST** be replaces with `\%20`, or else it will say it cannot find the file

 > [!important]
-> **Goto section** [[#20.8 Get Relative Links]] for programmbly setting external file/folder links.
+> **Goto section** [[#22.9 Get Relative Links]] for programmebly setting external file/folder links.
 This is useful    for cross platform support of external file/folder links.

 #### 12.3.1 Symbolic Linking (Windows)